 Tigers are the largest of all the cat species.
 Of the nine tiger subspecies, three are now extinct (Javan, Caspian, and Bali).
 There are only about 3,800 tigers left in the wild.
 Tigers are now listed as endangered, mostly due to poaching and habitat loss.
-Every hour, an area the size of 300 football fields is destroyed in many of the subspecies’ habitats.
+Due to palm oil, every hour, an area the size of 300 football fields is destroyed in many of the subspecies’ habitats.
 At this rate, wild tigers will lose their habitat entirely in the next few years.
-Much of the remaining tiger habitat is being clear cut for palm oil plantations.
 Palm oil is a very easy and cheap crop to grow and, as a result, it is now an ingredient in over 50% of consumable goods.
+Reducing our consumption of palm oil will go a long way in helping tigers in the wild.

 The average lifespan for a tiger in the wild is 8 to 10 years.
 In captivity, they can live between 15 and 18 years.